 Transportation Analytics & Decision Sciences Group Leader

 I lead the Transportation Analytics & Decision Sciences Group (TADS) in the Buildings and Transportation Science Division.
-We focus on using a variety of analytical techniques to create and manage large transportation data sets such as the Freight Analysis Framework, National Household Travel Survey (https://nhts.ornl.gov/), the Transportation Energy Data Book (https://tedb.ornl.gov/), and vehicle fuel economy comparisons on https://fueleconomy.gov/.
+I am also the acting group leader for the Mobility and Energy Transitions Analysis Group (META).
+Between the two groups, we focus on using a variety of analytical techniques to create and manage large transportation data sets such as the Freight Analysis Framework, National Household Travel Survey (https://nhts.ornl.gov/), the Transportation Energy Data Book (https://tedb.ornl.gov/), and vehicle fuel economy comparisons on https://fueleconomy.gov/.
 We also research the evolution of the transportation system to more sustainable energy sources (https://teem.ornl.gov/), and we model national multimodal freight and passenger movements through systems such as the Navigation Investment Model for waterways (https://tmip.org/content/navigation-investment-model) and the Athena project for airports and other hubs (https://www.athena-mobility.org/).
 In addition to DOE, our work has supported other government agencies including DOT,DOD, USACE, and DHS.

 My personal research and development efforts focus on mathematical analysis, visualization, simulation, and optimization techniques and leveraging emerging computational technologies to support analysis and decision making.
 My interests include visual analytics, hybrid simulation, and innovative optimization techniques including evolutionary algorithms.
 I have led and participated in large and small teams developing analytical tools and providing analysis products for a wide range of government sponsors including DOE, DOD, and DHS.